jagolu/nameChanger/README.md

        //The option "Change the sub dirs"
        boolean changeSubDir = nc.getChangeSubDir();

-       //The options "Begin with capital letters"
+       //The option "Begin with capital letters"
        boolean beginWithMayus = nc.getBeginWithMayus();

        //The option "Change spaces with low bar"